MacHu-GWU/geomate-project/readme.rst

 Usage Example
 --------------------------------------------------------------------------------

-basically, you only need to do three things, and geomate will take care of everything else for you:
+Basically, you only need to do three things, and geomate will take care of everything else for you:

 1. give me your API keys.
 2. name a database file.